+VLFBERHT+ | Quantum & Advanced Computing

 Substrate Fingerprinting

-The CSAL profiles the connected compute substrate across all five dimensions.
+The substrate adaptation layer profiles the connected compute environment and selects the appropriate governance methodology.
 Output determinism is measured empirically by running a standardized probe sequence and analyzing the result distribution.
-Governance methodology is selected automatically -- no manual configuration path.
+No manual configuration path.

 Baseline Distribution Capture